Creative Laundry Room Cabinetry Ideas

 Choose a Multi-Colored Cabinet Scheme

 Cabinets needn’t be the same color in a laundry room.
 Complementary hues, especially in a more neutral palette, help to lighten and brighten very small spaces.
-This pretty, contemporary scheme offers closed and glassed-in doors, as well as an open shelf for soaps and other laundry tools.
+This pretty, contemporary laundry room cabinet design offers closed and glassed-in doors, as well as an open shelf for soaps and other laundry tools.

 10 of 17